 Students may find that they have very few contact hours and less assessment than they are used to at their home institution.
 It is important to note that higher education in Scotland places a strong emphasis on independent study.
 Who should students contact for advice during studies in Glasgow?
 The Visiting Students team are the first point of contact for any non-academic enquiries.
 Course administrators will add students to a Moodle page for each course they are enrolled on.
 Moodle is the University of Glasgow's virtual learning environment.
 The Moodle page will give detailed information on courses as well as useful contacts within the department.
 Students should contact the course team with any course-specific enquiries in the first instance.

-What should The University operates a Good Cause process. students do if they are Students can use this process to let university staff know of any circumstances unable to affecting their studies. complete assignments or attend exams?
-What The University's counselling team is available to all students.
-Full info on the support is support they can offer can be found here. available for personal Both the Visiting Students team and the university's Student Support Officers can challenges? signpost to resources and support services. rse completion • Exams and Details of and deadlines for assessment are included in the course handbook for assessments each of our courses.
+What should students do if they are unable to complete assignments or attend exams?
+The University operates a Good Cause process.
+Students can use this process to let university staff know of any circumstances affecting their studies.
+Students should also notify the visiting students' team to provide support guidance.
+What support is available for personal challenges?
+The University's counselling team is available to all students.
+Full info on the support they can offer can be found here.
+Both the Visiting Students team and the university's Student Support Officers can signpost to resources and support services.
+What should students do if they require healthcare while in Glasgow?
+Healthcare in the UK is mainly provided through the National Health Service (NHS).
+Please refer to our healthcare information.
+Students are strongly recommended to register with a GP on arrival in Glasgow.
+This is free to do and there is a GP surgery on campus for students with an address in the catchment area.

+Exams and assessments Details of and deadlines for assessment are included in the course handbook for each of our courses.
 Exam timetables will be published on the University website during the semester.
-Exam diets are held in December for Semester 1 students and April/ May for Semester 2 students.
-Exam dates and deadlines can be found here.
-It is the student's responsibility to submit assessments and attend exams punctually.
-Students should remain in Classey, while he last day of someoton and all average Students should remain in Glasgow until the last day of semester and all exams and assessments have been completed.
-Permission will not be given for students to return home early to attend Turnersinte interviews, internships, or family events.
-Transcripts An official transcript will be sent to the student's home institution once results are finalised and available.
-This is an automatic process and students do not need to do anything to request their transcript.
-Transcripts will be sent in late February for Semester 1 students and August for Full Year and Semester 2 students. i uni teat and Jennester 2 students.

-Please note semester one transcripts may not be fully complete as grades for certain subject areas are only ratified at end of academic year exam boards.
+Exam diets are held in December for Semester 1 students and April/May for Semester 2 students.
+Exam dates and deadlines can be found